 On the Big Screen

 This event teaches the basics of designing effective visuals by adhering to the important principles of Purpose, Movement and Color.
 You will learn to build presentations that follow a central theme, use graphics to control eye movement, and rely on the power of color.
 This seminar includes guidelines for increasing attention span per visual, as well as numerous full-color examples of the techniques for planning and assembling powerful presentations.

 Since the greatest percentage of the communication process is physical, this seminar emphasizes personal delivery styles and the mechanics of presenting.
-You will learn the power of body language, eye contact, and theatrical gestures for enhancing your personal effectiveness and style, including the techniques needed to maintain control of the audience through planned movement, key body angles, balanced gestures, and proper phrasing.
+You will learn the power of body language, eye contact, and gestures for enhancing your personal effectiveness and style, including the techniques needed to maintain control of the audience through planned movement, key body angles, balanced actions, and proper phrasing.
 The result is a practical, easily-applied approach designed to increase the delivery skills of those who communicate to groups of any size.
 See video clips from our seminars.

 Up Close and Personal

 In this popular session, we translate presentation skills from a stand-up environment to a one-to-one setting.
 This information will show you how to make presentations across the desk, around the conference table, and over lunch, with tips on negotiating, body language, room layout, power seating, props, and visual tactics.
 In addition, this topic can be expanded to include Facilitation Skills for those who serve as moderators or facilitators to small groups.

 This is a modified version of the Up Close and Personal topic combining the one-to-one non-verbal skills of small-group communication, with a focus on negotiation tactics to establish a win-win scenario.
 This information will show you how to distinguish between persuasion and negotiation, based on relationships and results.
 As in small-group settings, the same non-verbal skills apply, focusing on body language, seating positions, visual perspective and the intricate use of props and spaces.